 This process of continuous program assessment is called reflective practice.
-At each visit, Consultants are observing and engaging with Home Child Care Providers and children and evaluating the effectiveness of the learning environment to build on children's interests.
-The Home Child Care Providers review the planning process to look back on what did and didn't work and then plan for the future.
-They also work on supporting children's learning and development through their activities, interactions and play space.
+On a daily basis educators are observing and engaging with children and evaluating the effectiveness of the learning environment to build on children's interests.
+The educators are reviewing the planning process weekly and discussing the environment to look back on what did and didn't work and then plan for the future.
+They also meet to ensure they are supporting children's learning and development through their activities, interactions and play space.